Hiking Featured in

 Parque Nacional Los Haitises

 You just can't miss the boat excursion from the shores of Samana to an intriguing Parque Nacional Los Haitises.
 It is one of the best ways to explore Los Haitises’ thick forests.
-There, you will find several caves to hike in while enjoying the scenery of giant bluffs emerging above the Atlantic.
+There, you will find several caves to explore while enjoying the scenery of giant bluffs emerging above the Atlantic.
 You can even hike deeper inside the park from its northern entrance near Sabana de la Mar to get acquainted with birds and numerous species of trees, from cacao to coffee.

-Parque Nacional Valle Nuevo is considered one of the most beautiful national parks in the Dominican Republic.
+Parque Nacional Valle Nuevo is considered to be one of the most beautiful national parks in the Dominican Republic.
 It boasts thousands of pine trees, around 400 sources of freshwater, and low temperatures at night or below freezing in December.
 Valle Nuevo is not only a hiking paradise but also a birding hotspot.
 Here you will find giant ferns and bromeliads, along with more than 70 bird species.
 Mornings and evenings in the park can be cool, so you’ll need warm clothes to hike here.

 Cotubanamá National Park